Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block heading="Fuzzy Fences" %}}

 This is a _variant_ you can play with the same material.
-It's slightly friendlier, as it allows **multiple people to claim meadows**.
+It's much friendlier, as it allows bigger scores and multiple people to claim meadows.

 The following rules change.

+**SCORING**: When counting your final score,
+* You score _every Sheeple_ inside an enclosed meadow.
+(So now you can score meadows multiple times!)
+* Every Sheeple from another player (in your meadow), however, is **-2 points**

+**PLACING & CONFLICT**:
+* There is no maximum board size.
-* You _can_ play a Sheeple in the same meadow as another, as long as they're not adjacent (with no fence in-between).
+* You _can_ play a Sheeple in the same meadow as another.
+Conflict only happens when two meadows, which were previously separate, are connected.
-* When counting your final score, every Sheeple from another player (in your meadow) is **-2 points**
-* If multiple meadows are connected, count **diversity first**.
+* If so, count **diversity first**.
 The meadow with the _highest_ number of different Sheeple wins.
-(If tied, count number of tiles, then number of sheeple.)
+(If tied, apply the usual rules: number of tiles, number of sheeple, otherwise conflict is forbidden.)

 {{% remark %}}
 As usual, all losing Sheeple are turned facedown, even if they belong to the winner(s) too.
 {{% /remark %}}

-Additionally, the **change** action also allows **moving** an existing tile (instead of rotating).
+**CHANGING:** The **change** action also allows **moving** an existing tile (instead of rotating).
 Do so according to the following rules.
 * You can only move tiles that contain neutral sheep.
 * They move one step, to an adjacent tile.
 * They _cannot_ move over a double fence.